-Among patients in the audit who had curative surgery (surgery that aims to cure the cancer), over 96% were alive 90 days after surgery.
+Among patients in the audit who had curative surgery (surgery that aims to cure the cancer), almost 97% were alive 90 days after surgery.
 It is estimated that 60% of these patients survive for three years or more after surgery.

-The length of stay in hospital was typically 11 days for patients who had an oesophagectomy, and 9 days for patients who had a gastrectomy.
+The length of stay in hospital was typically 11 days for patients who had an oesophagectomy, (surgical procedure to remove part or all of the oesophagus) and 8 days for patients who had a gastrectomy (surgical procedure to remove part or all of the stomach).